KIT-Training-Electronic-Lab-Notebooks/Electronic-Lab-Notebooks-Basics/resources/01 Introduction to Research Data Management/RDM_content.md

 #### Exercise 1.1

-**Question:** What are the advantages of research data management?
-What are the advantages of good structure?
+**Question:** What can help researchers to reproduce experiments?
+What are the advantages of research data management?
 ### Good Research Practice

 - Research data must be well documented